Of 22 eateries inspected by the Pinal County Health Department Feb. 16-March 15, three were marked down, and two of those had serious problems.

 The inspector observed cracked egg shells in an egg carton next to raw eggs in a container next to fresh beef.
 Lettuce and chopped onions were left out more than an hour past the appropriate time of use.
 A bin attached to the grill was “filled with food debris spilling over out of catch bin onto sides of machine and neighboring refrigerator.”

 Little Caesar’s Pizza

 Saddleback Elementary School

 Sequoia Pathway Academy – K-6

 Starbuck’s Maricopa Station

-Satisfactory [Violations corrected during inspection] KFC
+Satisfactory [Violations corrected during inspection]

 Needs Improvement [Critical items noted during inspection cannot be corrected immediately requiring follow-up inspection]

 Unacceptable [Gross, unsanitary conditions necessitating the discontinuation of service]